 Cheap 3D Printing Kits

-These kits can be bought under $500.
+These kits can be bought for a few hundred dollars.
 Each of them is great for beginners who wish to learn 3D printing.

 Prusa 3D Printer i3 DIY Kit